 Steps to enable item pipelines in Scrapy:

-1. Open the project's pipelines file.
+1. Open the project pipeline module.

 $ vi catalog_demo/pipelines.py